Xeno-legit/Xeno-legit/README.md

 ### 🇪🇬 A 15-year-old Full-Stack Developer & AI Enthusiast from Egypt.

 I am passionate about building software that makes a difference.
-I specialize in combining modern web technologies with Artificial Intelligence.
+I specialize in combining modern web technologies with Artificial Intelligence, Most of the time to say the least.

 ---

 ### Featured Project: Pure Path
 **Founder & Lead Developer**
-> *Pure Path is a solution dedicated to blocking NSFW content to create a safer browsing environment.*
+> *Pure Path is a solution dedicated to blocking NSFW content to create a safer browsing environment and help cure those who are addicted.*

 * **Focus:** Internet Safety, AI Content Filtering.
 * **Tech:** Python, AI Models.